-Scrum Project Management is popular with employees and improves team collaboration.
+Scrum is popular with employees and improves team collaboration.
 One case study found that Scrum increased team motivation and satisfaction and reduced development time by 75% for a Brazilian pharmaceutical company.

 This is especially relevant for small business owners who know that keeping employee morale high is crucial for success.

-Similar to Scrum, Kanban Project Management is a form of the Agile system.
-However, where Scrum focuses on time, Kanban Project Management focuses on organization.
+Similar to Scrum, Kanban is a form of the Agile system.
+However, where Scrum focuses on time, Kanban focuses on organization.

 The Kanban Method has six basic steps:

-The focus of implementing the Kanban Project Management Method is on the Kanban Board.
+The focus of implementing the Kanban method is on the Kanban Board.
 This can either be a physical or digital board and should be used to accurately track the flow of tasks in the system.

 The three main sections of the Kanban Board are: